BryanHogan/bryanhogan/src/content/blog/astro-obsidian.md

 ---

 How to use Obsidian for your Astro website's content writing workflow.
 Integrating Astro posts to be edited in Obsidian is quite easy.
-For this to work we just need to link files with symbolic ("mklink").
+For this to work we just need to link files with symbolic links(`mklink`).
 This post is focussed on Windows, but this is also possible on Mac by slightly adjusting the command.

 ## Integrating Obsidian Into Astro

 I love writing in Obsidian.
 And just like Astro content collections, Obsidian is also based on .md files.
 So how can we utilise this to write markdown files in Obsidian that get added into our Astro project?

 There are two different solutions:
-1. Create a Obsidian vault within your Astro project.
+1. Create an Obsidian vault within your Astro project.
 Then add the Obsidian project file to gitignore.
 2. Create a folder in our Obsidian vault that has its content linked to the content in our Astro project.

 Option 1 has a few problems.
 It is harder to include images within the Obsidian editor.
 We can't rename our vault, we would have to use the name of the file that contains our posts in Astro.
 And each project would use its own Vault.